 Bulletproof coffee is a drink that combines coffee, oil, and butter.
 Served warm, this creamy coffee looks similar to a latte.
 It typically blends a cup of black coffee with 1 to 2 tablespoons of unsalted, grass-fed butter and 1 to 2 tablespoons of something called medium-chain triglyceride (MCT) oil, a type of easily digested fat.

 The basic science behind the recipe is to provide energy through the coffee and essential fats to the brain for a balanced, non-jittery boost that lasts for hours.
 So in order to combat mental exhaustion in your workplace, this blend is definitely worth considering!

 If your employees are looking to get coffee and ice cream, why not get both at the same time with an affogato?
 This Italian coffee-based dessert is another item that you must try.
-Mixed with a scoop of vanilla and adding a shot of espresso on top, this coffee packs in the rich blend texture of the coffee to the vanilla ice-cream.
+Mixed with a scoop of vanilla and adding a shot of espresso on top, this coffee packs in the rich texture of the coffee with the vanilla ice-cream.